smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Create Constraints Temp Table/readme.md

 The SQL statements in the `#DynamicSQL` table are then executed to create the `NOT NULL`, `UNIQUE`, `PRIMARY KEY`, and `CHECK CONSTRAINTS` on the temporary table.

 Note, `FOREIGN KEY` constraints cannot be created on temp tables.
 And you cannot create a temp table via dynamic sql.
-This is a limitation of TSQL.
+This is a limitation of `T-SQL`.

 ## Installation